Hometap vs. Point

 Bottom line

-Tapping into your home’s equity can help you pay down high-interest debt, make home renovations, pay for college expenses, and more.
-Selling a portion of your equity is a unique approach to tapping a homeowner's equity.
+Tapping into your home's equity can help you pay down high-interest debt, make home renovations, pay for college expenses, and more.
+Selling a portion of your equity to an HEI company is a unique approach to tapping a homeowner's equity.

 For many homeowners, this solution can be appealing because it offers access to equity today without requiring monthly payments.
 With origination fees starting at 3% and forfeiting a percentage of your home's growth in value, this financing could be an expensive option.

-I recommend that before making a decision on Hometap vs. Point, compare your HELOC or home equity loan options to make the right choice.
+I recommend that, before making a decision on Hometap vs. Point, you compare your different borrowing options like those above to make the right choice.
 These options may be less expensive with lower upfront costs and without requiring that you share in your home's appreciation.